Thailand says AstraZeneca asked to delay delivery of 61 mln vaccine doses | Health

 "We must negotiate with them because in this situation we need more vaccines," Sathit said.
 "We want 10 million doses because the original plan was 10 million doses," he said referring to the previous monthly delivery target.

-The country's COVID-19 task force also reported 9,186 new coronavirus cases, bringing total infections to 372,215.
 Thailand's main vaccine rollout started last month and only about 5% of its more than 66 million people have been fully vaccinated.
+POSSIBLE EXPORT CURBS

+Sathit's comments on the monthly production of 15 million doses are among the first clear statements of the production by Siam Bioscience, which has been shrouded in a veil of secrecy.
+The company is 100% owned by King Maha Vajiralongkorn, and Thai officials have long dodged questions as to whether it was falling short of production goals.
+Thailand has strict laws against insulting the monarchy that punish offenders with up to 15 years in prison.

+Responding to a request for comment on possible export curbs, AstraZeneca said late on Wednesday its Thai-manufactured vaccine "is of critical importance" to neighboring countries where the pandemic is also accelerating.
+"We are actively working with the government in Thailand and governments across Southeast Asia to continue to deliver equitable vaccine access to the region," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)